Nikki Glaser's Diddy Joke at Golden Globes Infuriates CBS Viewers

 Golden Globe viewers didn’t find Nikki Glaser’s joke about Sean “Diddy” Combs amusing.
-In her opening monogloge, she took shots at those present, and those absent.
+In her opening monologue, she took shots at those present and those absent.
 “I am not here to roast you tonight, and how could I?
 You are all so famous, so talented, so powerful,” Glaser, 40, began.
-“I mean you could really do anything.
+“I mean, you could really do anything.
 So, tonight, we celebrate the best of film and hold space for television.
 Yes, Wicked, Queer, Nightbitch: These are not just words Ben Affleck yells after he orgasms.
 These are some of the incredible movies nominated tonight.”

 After her Wicked joke, she inserted one of the biggest scandals of 2024, the allegations against the disgraced mogul, who is currently awaiting trial on sex trafficking and racketeering and set to face a jury this Spring.